shahid017/NlpHub/README.md

 # Version 1.0.3

 Updates.
 Package has been devided into four main classes.
-New functions are added such as Text to pdf, Text of Docx, Text to Speech, Word Frequency etc.
+New functions are added such as Text to pdf, Text of Docx, Text to Speech, Word Frequency, etc. word_cloud now takes an extra argument of plot=True or False.
+By default it’s true and the word_cloud function will generate a plot if set to false, it will return the word cloud object.
+The same is for the word_frequnecy function which is added in the 1.0.3 version.